 The Front Sight presentation to the target is used in firing drills, and — of course — when you find yourself in a bad situation and need to get your weapon into the fight immediately.

 If you learned combat handgunning back before the continents began to separate, as I did, you’ll note a difference in the Front Sight method from the way we used to do it: When the safety comes off.
 In the olden days, presentation to the ready meant you had your thumb atop the safety (you were using a .45 caliber Colt 1911, right?), and your finger off the trigger.
-You wouldn’t lower the safety until you pointed in from the ready position, at which time your finger also went to the trigger.
+You wouldn’t disengage the safety until you pointed in from the ready position, which was also when you placed your finger on the trigger.
 Going back to the ready position meant taking your finger off the trigger and re-engaging the safety, after which time you’d move your thumb back atop the safety.
+Front Sight teaches that the safety comes off even when presenting to the ready position.

 One technique I held over from my first trip to Front Sight was always to present your weapon as if you mean it.
 That is, when you’re finished at the range don’t just drag your gun out of the holster any old way; present to the ready the way you’ve been taught.
 This advice seems especially good for those who are carrying concealed, not only because presenting from concealment is something that cries out for additional practice, but also because the vast majority of the time you will be presenting from concealment in order to put away your weapon for the evening.
 Over the course of a year, you may not set aside much time to practice presentation from concealment, but you will have 365 opportunities to hone your presentation skills.